Home: Janet & Graham Burch

 GPS: Steve Rudawski

-FORMER WELSH under-21 international Lloyd James became Paul Tisdale’s second signing of summer 2016, making the move south-west after a four-year stay at Leyton Orient.
+Former Welsh under-21 international Lloyd James signed for Exeter City this summer, making the move to the south west after a four-year stay at Leyton Orient.

 The 28-year-old began his career at Southampton and was a member of the Saints team that lost in the 2005 FA Youth Cup final to Ipswich Town.
-James wouldn’t end his stay on the South Coast trophyless, though, as he helped Southampton to lift the Johnstone’s Paint Trophy in 2010 as part of a side that featured the likes of Jose Fonte, Adam Lallana and Rickie Lambert.
+Lloyd helped Southampton to lift the Johnstone’s Paint Trophy in 2010 as part of a side that featured the likes of Jose Fonte, Adam Lallana and Ricky Lambert.

-A combative midfielder with an eye for a pass, James moved to Colchester in 2010 and played fifty-one league games for the U’s between 2010 and 2012.
+A combative midfielder with an eye for a pass, Lloyd moved to Colchester in 2010 and played 51 League games for the U’s between 2010 and 2012.
 He also spent time on loan at Crawley Town during the 2011/12 campaign, featuring six times for the Reds during a one-month stay.

 The versatile Welshman joined Leyton Orient in the summer of 2012 after turning down the chance of remaining with Colchester.
-After racking up over a century of appearances for the O’s, including a number of influential performances during the club’s surge to the 2013/14 League One Play-Off Final, James left for pastures new in May 2016.
+After racking up over a century of appearances for the O’s, including a number of influential performances during the club’s surge to the 2013/14 League One play-off final, Lloyd left for pastures new in May 2016.